andrewheiss/ath-pelican/content/blog_posts/2018-12-05-test-any-hypothesis.md

 ## 1 -0.102
 ```

 The difference in the median proportions here is 10.2%.
 More women appear to be employed in the public sector.
 But because of sampling issues, is there a possibility that this 10% difference could potentially be zero?
-Could it be negative?
+Could it be positive instead of negative?

 To test this, we simulate a world where the actual difference in medians between these two sectors is zero.
 We then plot that null distribution, place the observed 10.2% difference in it, and see how well it fits.
 Here we follow the same `specify() %>% calculate()` pattern, but introduce two new steps.
 We first `hypothesize()` that the two sectors are independent of each other and that there's no difference between the two.
 We then `generate()` a null distribution based on permutation (essentially shuffling the private/public labels within the existing data 5,000 times), and then calculate the difference in medians for the two groups.